szabogtamas/containerized_metabolomics/README.md

 Heavily builds on metaboanalyst and two example notebooks simply recreate demos at https://www.metaboanalyst.ca website.

-The additional advantage of this container (besides easy deployment) is that it hosts R scripts wrapping some metaboanalyst pipelines together to provide a shortcut bot working from a notebook or via command line.
+The additional advantage of this container (besides easy deployment) is that it hosts R scripts wrapping some metaboanalyst pipelines together to provide a shortcut both working from a notebook or via command line.